 Ms. Meisenheimer is Co-Chair of the Firm’s Litigation Department and specializes in complex civil litigation matters with particular emphasis on litigation involving unfair competition or contract disputes.
 She has experience at all phases of litigation and arbitration, including dispositive and discovery motions, managing complex discovery (including electronic discovery), and litigating trials and arbitrations.
 She has successfully represented both plaintiffs and defendants in unfair competition, trade secrets, intellectual property and employment litigation.

 Ms. Meisenheimer is Co-Chair of the Firm’s Litigation Department and has extensive experience in trials and other court proceedings, arbitrations, and mediations.
-She has successfully represented both plaintiffs and defendants in unfair competition, trade secrets, antitrust and contract and fraud claims.
+She has successfully represented both plaintiffs and defendants in antitrust, unfair competition, trade secrets, environmental and contract and fraud claims.
 Representative matters include:

 Class B Investors in 8minute US Solar, LLC v.
 Thomas Buttgenbach et al.

-Represented founder of one of the largest private developers of utility-scale solar projects in the United States in arbitration brought by investors who contributed $275 million and then sought to oust the founder and take over the company.
-The case resulted in a Final Award finding entirely in the founder’s favor, permitting the founder to purchase back every single project held by the company for $1 each (for a total of $73), and an award for fees and costs of approximately $10 million against the predatory investors.
+Represented founder of one of the largest private developers of utility-scale solar projects in the United States in a series of arbitrations brought by investors who contributed $275 million and then sought to oust the founder and take over the company.
+The case resulted in Final Awards finding entirely in the founder’s favor, permitting the founder to purchase back every project held by the company for $1 each (for a total of $73 to purchase projects valued at several billion dollars), and an award for fees and costs of approximately $10 million against the predatory investors.

 The People of the State of California v.
 Morgan Stanley & Co., LLC, et al